Yveto-M/Threat-Hunting-Lab-Impossible-Travel-Detection/README.md

 ## ✅ Closure
 - Incident status: **True Positive – Account Compromise**
 - No further lateral movement detected
-- Documented all findings in Sentinel
+- Documented all findings in Sentinel and report to management
 - Case closed